andrewmfiorillo/gop/README.md

 ## How does `p` work?

 `p` stores each Python version installed under the directory `$P_PREFIX/p/versions/python`.
-When a Python version is activated, `p` creates a symbolic link `$P_PREFIX/p/versions/python/python` pointing to the relevant Python binary.
+When a Python version is activated, `p` creates a symbolic link `$P_PREFIX/p/versions/bin` pointing to the bin directory of the activated Python version.

 For example, Python version 3.6.5 is installed, and it will be placed under the directory: